FREQUENTLY ASKED QUESTIONS

 Our apartments are all strictly non-smoking.
 However, it's fine to smoke outside on the balcony if you have one, or downstairs in the courtyard.

 Are all of your flats child-friendly?

-With the exception of a few apartments, children are welcome in all of our Paris, Provence, and Tuscan homes.
-The only exceptions are Vieux Colombier and Monceau, where the minimum age is 12, and rue du Bac, where the minimum age is 7.
+With the exception of a few apartments, children are welcome in all of our Paris, London, Provence, and Tuscan homes.
+If there is an age limitation for a property, it will be noted on the property page.
+Feel free to ask us as well.
 Please note that several of the apartments do contain delicate artwork and fragile materials, so do make sure children are very careful.